 I suspect we will see improvement in coming years and decades, but where we are in seasonal prediction today is about where we were in weather forecasting in the 1960s and 70s.
 The models are crude and we're relying too much on past analogs and human intuition.

 Ultimately, these outlooks are going to improve, but even then, we must guard against converting those probabilities into deterministic outcomes (e.g., increased odds of above average precipitation equals above average precipitation).

 Second, we need to be more cautious about pushing analogs based on past events too far.
 A few months ago, many people were using the past two super El Ninos as analogs for this coming winter.
 A sample size of two is simply too small.

 Finally, if you are skiing in northern Utah, you should just stop looking at seasonal forecasts altogether.
 SEASONAL OUTLOOKS ARE UTTERLY AND TOTALLY VALUELESS FOR ANTICIPATING WHAT KIND OF SKI SEASON WE ARE GOING TO HAVE IN NORTHERN UTAH.
 Next October, don't waste your time on this stuff.
 Wax your skis and be happy.”

 Closing thoughts on seasonal outlooks

-Some long-range forecasts can have value, but most will turn out to be incorrect.
-One day, perhaps in 20-30 years, this won’t be the case.
-But for now, 6+ month forecasts are not something that meteorologists do very well.
+Some long-range forecasts can provide value, but most will turn out to be incorrect.
+One day, perhaps in 20-40 years, this won’t be the case.
+But for now, 3-6+ month forecasts are not something that meteorologists do very well.